• Skip to primary navigation

 • 4T Fractionated Coconut oil

-• 60 drops Essential Oils (I used 35 drops of Rosemary & 25 Lavender) or fragrance oil.
+• 60 drops essential oil or fragrance oil.
+(I used 35 drops of Rosemary & 25 Lavender)

 Instructions